 Interview with Jen Aanestad, Physical Therapy Supervisor, St. Francis Memorial Hospital Acute Rehabilitation Center, San Francisco.

 Luckman, Joan and Sorenson, Karen, Medical-Surgical Nursing: A Psychophysiologic Approach, Third Edition.
 W.B.
 Saunders Company.
 Philadelphia.
+1980.

-Rosenberg, Craig H. and Gail M. Popelka.
+Rosenberg CH, and Popelka GM.
 Post-stroke rehabilitation: A review of the guidelines for patient management.
-Geriatrics, (55):75-81
+Geriatrics (Basel, Switzerland) 2000:1;(55):75-81

 Gordon NF, Gulanick M, Costa F, Fletcher G, Franklin BA, Roth EJ, Shephard T. Physical activity and exercise recommendations for stroke survivors: an American Heart Association scientific statement from the Council on Clinical Cardiology.
 Circulation.
 2004;109(16):2031-4